RonIovine/gdbHooks/README.md

 This section describes running the demo program in command line mode.
 There is a simple shell script wrapper around the 'gdb' command line program.

-Then run the program from within gdb as follows:
+Run the program from within gdb in CLI mode as follows:

 `$ gdbCli gdbHooksDemo`